Comet Shoemaker–Levy 9: Longer-term effects

+Comet Shoemaker-Levy 9 also caused ripples in the faint ring system of Jupiter, which were first observed by Galileo.
+13 years later, the New Horizons spacecraft en route to Pluto also observed ripples, suggesting that subsequent events may have also tilted the rings.
+Additionally it is predicted that the comet could have formed a new ring around Jupiter.

 Frequency of impacts

-SL9 is not unique in having orbited Jupiter for a time; five comets, (including 82P/Gehrels, 147P/Kushida–Muramatsu, and 111P/Helin–Roman–Crockett) are known to have been temporarily captured by the planet.
+SL9 is not unique in having orbited Jupiter for a time; five comets, including 82P/Gehrels, 147P/Kushida–Muramatsu, and 111P/Helin–Roman–Crockett, are known to have been temporarily captured by the planet.

 Cometary orbits around Jupiter are unstable, as they will be highly elliptical and likely to be strongly perturbed by the Sun's gravity at apojove (the farthest point on the orbit from the planet).

 By far the most massive planet in the Solar System, Jupiter can capture objects relatively frequently, but the size of SL9 makes it a rarity: one post-impact study estimated that comets 0.3 km in diameter impact the planet once in approximately 500 years and those 1.6 km in diameter do so just once in every 6,000 years.

 There is very strong evidence that comets have previously been fragmented and collided with Jupiter and its satellites.
 During the Voyager missions to the planet, planetary scientists identified 13 crater chains on Callisto and three on Ganymede, the origin of which was initially a mystery.
 Crater chains seen on the Moon often radiate from large craters, and are thought to be caused by secondary impacts of the original ejecta, but the chains on the Jovian moons did not lead back to a larger crater.
 The impact of SL9 strongly implied that the chains were due to trains of disrupted cometary fragments crashing into the satellites.